 Becoming a CMA (certified management accountant) is a great way to take your accounting career to the next level.
 The CMA designation is a globally recognized professional certification granted by the Institute of Management Accountants (IMA).
-This credential will give you access to tons of opportunities in the financial and accounting management fields that you wouldn’t have without it.
+Therefore, this credential will give you access to tons of opportunities in the financial and accounting management fields that you wouldn’t have without it.

 CMA certified professionals have expertise in financial planning and analysis including budgeting and forecasting, control and professional ethics.
 CMAs work as cost accountants, corporate accountants, management accountants, risk managers, FP&A managers, budgeters, financial strategists and decision makers.
 Naturally, one may wonder how do CMAs leverage their unique skill sets.

-CMAs usually work in corporate finance teams of public and private sector companies (manufacturing or services) and government agencies.
+Typically, CMAs usually work in corporate finance teams of public and private sector companies (manufacturing or services) and government agencies.
 They summarize accounting and financial data in a way that it helps understanding the implications of the analyzed data and in turn help improve the performance.
-CMAs also function as decision support or advisory for the company’s board of directors and C-suite executives.
+Additionally, CMAs also function as decision support or advisory for the company’s board of directors and C-suite executives.

 How Do You Become a CMA?